 ERIN O'BRIEN-MOORE-who plays Elizabeth Perry in the NBC-Red Serial, John's Other Wife, on the air at 10:15 this morning.
-As her name indicates, she's as Irish as the Blarney Stone, but she's never been in Ireland in her The plantey stone, but she's never been in Ireland in her life.
+As her name indicates, she's as Irish as the Blarney Stone, but she's never been in Ireland in her life.
 Born in Los Angeles, she was educated there and in New York, and got her stage start on Broadway.
 She's married, and has been in the movies-her most famous part being that of Nana in "The Life of Emile Zola."
 Right now she has just recovered from serious burns which almost proved fatal.
-They were inflicted when a carelessly tossed match in a restaurant set fire to her dress.
+They were Inflicted when a carelessly tossed match in a restaurant set fire to her dress.

 This is the Nail Polish that swept the country in 6 months

+RED

+"FINGER-NAIL" CAP

 You simply must try it!

 Join the millions of women-yes, millions!-who are switching to a longer lasting, high-gloss nail polish-Dura-Gloss!
 Yes Dura-Gloss is taking the country by storm, because it's an entirely new nail polish.
 You get richer color, a polish with more "body," that wears longer, resists chipping longer, keeps its brilliance longer!
 You owe it to the beauty of your hands to try Dura-Gloss-today!
 LORR LABORATORIES, PATERSON, N. J.

-DURA-GLOSS Makes your fingernails more beautiful
+DURA-GLOSS Makes your fingernails more beau